fiberplane/docs/providers/tutorial-create-a-provider.md

 top right corner.
 There should be an entry in the `Catnip` category, called `tutorial-provider`.
 Make sure it's there and active.

-In the following screenshot, the category is `Sample`, it should be `Catnip` for
-you:

 ![The list of data sources in the notebook](Tutorial/5_Data_sources_in_notebook.png)

 **Is the slash Command present?**